tsfpga/tsfpga/doc/sphinx/fpga_build.rst

 FPGA build flow
 ===============

-This page shows how to use FPGA build projects with tsfpga.

 In tsfpga the build projects are set up by the modules.
 Any module can set up a build project as long as they follow the :ref:`folder structure <folder_structure_project>`.
 The build project is represented using a :class:`Python class <.VivadoProject>` that abstracts all settings and operations.